borkarchetan/JOKER/Core Java/14Collections Framework/Questions.md

 **9. What is the enhanced for loop, and how does it simplify collection traversal?**
    - **Answer:** The enhanced for loop (for-each loop) is a syntactic feature introduced in Java to simplify collection traversal.
 It iterates through elements of an iterable collection (arrays, lists, sets, etc.) without the need for an explicit iterator or index.
 It makes code more readable by focusing on the elements rather than iteration control.

-Feel free to ask if you have more questions or need further clarification!

-1. What is the Collections Framework in Java, and why is it useful?
-2. Explain the difference between a List and a Set.
-3. How does the `Map` interface and its implementations differ from other collection types?
-4. How do you iterate through the elements of a collection using an `Iterator`?
-5. Describe the purpose of the "addAll" method in the Collections class.

-- What is the Java Collections Framework?
-- Explain the difference between lists, sets, and maps.
-- How does the "Iterator" interface help in traversing collections?
-- What is the enhanced for loop, and how does it simplify collection traversal?